alf-p-steinbach/C--20-Coroutines/README.md

         Promise& promise = h.promise();
         // At this point none of the code in the coroutine body has executed.

+        puts( "Transferring control to the coroutine." );
+        h.resume();     // Starts it waiting for the first value.

         puts( "Sending values to the coroutine." );
         printf( "%4s", "" );
         for( int i = 1; i <= 7; ++i ) {